tiy-lv-python-2015-06/github-api-js/README.md

 ## Easy Mode

-Recreate the HTML and CSS for the Github tab page (https://github.com/matthiasak?tab=repositories) as your design, and using two AJAX requests/Promises, pull your own profile information from Github:
+Recreate the HTML and CSS for the Github tab page (https://github.com/matthiasak?tab=repositories) as your design, and using two AJAX requests, pull your own profile information from Github:

 - Your profile: `https://api.github.com/users/<username>`
 - Your repos: `https://api.github.com/users/<username>/repos`